 It not only allows the customer/product owner to make necessary adjustments while the product is designed, but it also gives the development team early sight of quality issues.

-Agile provides a benefit of transparency to the clients.
+Agile provides the benefit of transparency to the clients.
 They get a unique opportunity to be involved in all the project stages – right from prioritizing features to planning to review sessions.

 One of the frustrations for clients has always been not monitoring the progress of a project.
 At the same time, developers get frustrated when a finished project is sent back for multiple revisions.